ipfs/team-mgmt/templates/JS-IPFS-CORE-WEEKLY.md

   - What have you accomplished since the last Weekly?
   - Were there any blockers?
 If so, which ones?
 Is it still blocked?
 Why?
   - What is the next important thing you should focus on?
+- Ask for general questions.
+Could be things like:
+  - I'm stuck with something, I don't know who to ask.
+What know who to ask?
+  - Who can help me with xyz?
 - Plan this week
   - Select issues to work on
 - Review remaining issues if there is time left